freeCodeCamp/guide/src/pages/git/git-commit/index.md

 ---

 ## Git Commit
 ### Description
-The `git commit` command will save all staged changes, along with a brief description from the user, to the local repository.
+The `git commit` command will save all staged changes, along with a brief description from the user, in a "commit".

-In addition, a new version of the project will be created in the current repository.
-This will allow the user to recall those changes at a later date or, if needed, revert to that version.
+Commits are at the heart of Git usage, you can think of a commit as a snapshot of the project, these are the main features of commits you need to know:
+- you will always be able to revert the project state to a specific commit.
+[See more](https://guide.freecodecamp.org/git/git-checkout)
+- if multiple commits edit different parts of the project they will not overwrite each other even if the authors of the commit were unaware of each other.
+This is one of the benefits of using Git over Dropbox, Google Drive, ...

 ### Options
 There are a number of options that can be included with `git commit`.
 However, this guide will only cover the two most common options.
 For an extensive list of options, please consult the <a href='https://git-scm.com/docs/git-commit' target='_blank' rel='nofollow'>Git documentation</a>.